Context

 1. Supported Windows Platforms

 - Windows 10, Windows 11, Windows Server 2019, Windows Server 2022, Windows Server 2025.
-It is best practice to run license servers on a server-based OS.
+It is considered best practice to run license servers on a server-based operating system.

 - Thermo Fisher tested on Windows 11 (64-bit).

-For more information, refer to the FlexNet Release notes - section System Requirements for lmadmin.
+For more information, refer to the FlexNet Release Notes - section "System Requirements for lmadmin."

-2. Supported Browsers for lmadmin
+2. Supported Web Browser for Lmadmin

-3. Additional System Requirements for lmadmin
+3. Additional System Requirements for Lmadmin

 To use lmadmin on Windows, the relevant Microsoft Visual C++ Redistributable Package must be installed.
 This package can be installed during the lmadmin installation process.